scala/scala3/docs/docs/reference/other-new-features/type-test.md

 ```

 ### TypeTest and ClassTag
-`TypeTest` is a replacemnt for the same functionallity performed by the `ClassTag.unaplly`.
+`TypeTest` is a replacement for functionality provided previously by `ClassTag.unapply`.
-Using `ClassTag` instances happend to be unsound.
+Using `ClassTag` instances was unsound since classtags can check only the class component of a type.
-`TypeTest` fixes that unsoundess and adds extra flexibility with the `S` type.
+`TypeTest` fixes that unsoundness.
-`ClassTag` type tests will still be supported but a warining will be emitted after 3.0.
+`ClassTag` type tests are still supported but a warning will be emitted after 3.0.

 Examples